KellyColt/hashtreesig-java/readme.md

 For our signature, ECDSA was chosen.
 ECDSA, aka Elliptic Curve DSA, is a variant of classic DSA (Digital Signature Algorithm), which increases efficiency by using Elliptic Curves instead of relying upon modular exponentiation.

-After the Hashtree Structure has been built, only its root node is signed.
+After the Hash tree Structure has been built, only its root node is signed.
 Using this single signature and the hashes that are combined into the original hash along the tree's branch, every leaf node can be verified.
 Since Hash Algorithms are much less processing intensive than signing algorithms, this procedure saves resources opposed to signing each node separately.